r7perezyera/Cisco-IOS-Command-CheatSheets/router_commands.md

 :bulb: ProTip: By default, the screen of output consists of 24 lines.
 Should you want to change the number of output lines displayed on the terminal screen, you can use the command: ``R1# terminal length [number-of-lines]``
 :warning: Unfortunately, this command is NOT supported in Cisco Packet Tracer (tested on version 7.2.2).

 ---

-## :construction: TODO Router initial configuration best practices :construction:
-According to Cisco Networking Academy course material, the following command sequence constitutes the basic configuration a router should have.

----
 ## Static routing